Leeds Arts University

-Leeds College of Art has been delivering art and design education from its initial foundation as Leeds School of Art in 1846.
+Leeds Arts University has been delivering art and design education from its initial foundation as Leeds School of Art in 1846.
 Since the 1960s it has delivered higher education commencing with the award of Diploma in Art and Design and evolving into Degree provision during the following decades.
 In 2012 it transferred into the HE Sector.
-The College’s culture and character from inception to the present day are indelibly etched with innovation, success, determination and inclusion.
+The University’s culture and character from inception to the present day are indelibly etched with innovation, success, determination and inclusion.

-The College currently has a Further Education and Short Course provision, 10 BA programmes, and a fledgling MA programme which commenced in September 2013.
-The College is a teaching led institution, and whilst research is encouraged and supported (especially in how it links to teaching and the student experience), the College has elected not to submit to the Research Excellent Frame work 2014.
-We employ just over 300 staff on a full and part time basis.
-Through research members of staff acquire subject specific expertise, maintain currency with their subject and connect with other academics, all of which feeds into work with students.
-At Leeds College of Art research ‘clusters’ run across programme areas to promote critical friendship, collaboration and innovation and support specialist practice, pedagogy and related forms of academic enquiry.
+The University currently delivers postgraduate, undergraduate and further education.
+The University is a teaching led institution where research including practice-based research is encouraged and supported.
+Through research, members of staff acquire subject specific expertise, maintain currency with their subject and connect with other academics; all of which feeds into the work with students.
+At Leeds Arts University research ‘clusters’ run across programme areas to promote critical friendship, collaboration and innovation and support specialist practice, pedagogy and related forms of academic enquiry.
+In June 2017 the University was awarded the European Commission HR Excellence in Research Award.

 Research Lead: Sam Broadhead